Wetherspoon boss faces battle to top-up profit

 "Customers are very price sensitive because they have to be," he said.
 "I've noticed in food there is a switch to lower-priced items.
 People are looking for deals and bargains, as they should be really."

-Confidence among consumers in August fell to its lowest level in four months.
+Confidence among British consumers in August fell to its lowest level in four months.

 Wetherspoon has been one of the best-performing pub groups in the downturn because of its value-for-money offers, such as a burger and soft drink for 3.99 pounds.